 Thanks to our fast pace, we soon reach the Kings River and easily complete the river crossing.
 We query a few hikers lounging nearby to see if any of them have come up the Woods Creek Trail (is the route passable?), but none of them have ventured that far off the JMT.
 So we continue on past the river, beginning several miles of uphill hiking.
 We make quick work of the gradual switchbacks and emerge from the wooded slopes onto the gorgeous alpine meadows near Bench Lake.
 I run up to the nearby ranger station to inquire about our alternate route, but the station is empty; the ranger must be out elsewhere.

 Still anxious about the potential for many miles ahead, we push on up the valley, passing a string of beautiful lakes that culminate in the breathtaking grandeur of Lake Marjorie.
 Although we’re both tired and could use a break, we pass the lake by.
-It would be nice to jump in, cool off… but there are so many miles to come…
+It would be nice to jump in and cool off but there are so many miles to go…

 The ascent to Pinchot Pass stretches on and on.
-Each ridge fools us into thinking we’ve arrived at the summit, only to be disappointed when we reach the crest and see yet a higher hill ahead.
+Each ridge fools us into thinking we’ve arrived at the summit, only to be disappointed when we see yet a higher hill ahead.
 I don’t remember it being this long, but then again, the last time I hiked this trail I was full of adrenaline, racing storm clouds to avoid yet another rainy day.

 As we stroll through the rolling meadows, I find my eyes closing of their own accord, a new experience for me; how can I fall asleep while walking?
 Now hiking in determined, exhausted silence, Amanda and I press on for a few more miles to Wildlife Lake, a beautiful little pond surrounded by lush grass, shooting stars, and a set of perfect campsites nestled in the nearby pines.
 To my surprise, we’re the only backpackers here!
 I guess word hasn’t gotten out that this is one of the best campsites on the JMT.

 Amanda sets up the tent while I cook dinner, a routine that has become familiar over the past few days.
-The mosquitoes arrive to extract our blood while we set up camp, but we’re just too tired to care and sit outside, defying the bugs to land and be smashed, while the food rehydrates.
-We eat, brush our teeth, and then retire to the wonderful comfort of our sleeping bags and succumb to sleep at least.
+The mosquitoes arrive to extract our blood while we set up camp, but we’re just too tired to care and sit outside, defying the bugs to land and be smashed.
+Once the food has rehydrated, we eat, then brush our teeth and succumb to sleep at least.

 All Downhill From Here